 Pair this process with an annual cleaning at a professional jeweler to protect your diamond ring’s longevity.
 As a Taylor & Hart customer, you’ll get a complimentary professional cleaning every year!*

 How do I clean my diamond ring at home?

-- With a small drop of washing up liquid, gently scrub your ring with a soft clean toothbrush.
+- Use a small drop of washing up liquid (dish soap) and warm water to gently scrub your jewelry with a soft toothbrush.

-- Rinse your ring under warm water and gently scrub again to remove any soap residue.
+- Rinse with warm water to remove any residue.

 - Pat dry with a soft cloth or microfiber towel.